If you are what you eat, what does your reading selection say about you?

 Your local public library can get you a copy of any of the books reviewed here, if your school library’s Professional Development Collection doesn’t.

-The Five Dysfunctions of a Team — Patrick Lencioni, Jossey Bass.
+The Five Dysfunctions of a Team: A Leadership Fable — Patrick Lencioni, Jossey Bass.
 Wiley, 2002.

 Every organisation within and outside of education faces, at some point, the need to address issues around trust, conflict, commitment, accountability, or results.
 In fact, these are areas we continually work on, in, and across our teams.
 Lencioni’s work promotes these five areas as the necessary components of a successful, functioning team.
 If any are absent, a team will not be successful in achieving its common goal or desired results.